GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud.md

 [Francesc](http://twitter.com/francesc) and
 [Mark](http://twitter.com/neurotic) discuss
-the different ways messaging can be done on Google Cloud Platform, covering Pub/Sub and Task Queues and when to chose what.
+the different ways messaging can be done on Google Cloud Platform, covering Pub/Sub and Task Queues and when to choose what.
 <!--more-->

 Links: